top of page

 yoga nidra

-i also found that this practice was a good starting point for other bodywork practices since it trains me in being more aware about how I feel (in) my body.
+i found that this practice was a good starting point for other bodywork practices, too, since it trained me in being more aware about how I feel (in) my body.

-below i have listed recordings that i have enjoyed so far. a thank you to all of the readers doing such amazing work and make it accessible for free. they speak in a matter of fact voice, have little music/sound in the background, occasional moments of silence and a clear intention to make me stay awake. the recordings vary in length, between 20 and 45 minutes.
+below i have listed recordings that i have enjoyed so far. a thank you to all of the readers doing such amazing work and make it accessible for free. the ones i have listed below speak in a matter of fact voice, have little music/sound in the background, occasional moments of silence and a clear intention to make me stay awake. the recordings vary in length, between 20 and 45 minutes.

 my checklist before the session: